TheHive-Project/TheHiveDocs/TheHive4/Installation/Install_binaries.md

-# Installation Guide on Debian-based OS
+# Installation Guide from binaries

-This page is a step by step installation and configuration guide to get an TheHive 4 instance up and running on systems using DEB packages repositories.
+This page is a step by step installation and configuration guide to get an TheHive 4 instance up and running on systems using binaries package.

 ## Table of content